 I quite often get this pain when I have been stuck in traffic for a long time, constantly changing gear and holding the clutch at a certain angle.

 When you get out of the car or start to move along in the traffic again, you get a pain around the area where your ankle meets the top of your foot.
 This ankle pain is usually caused just through the tension of holding the pedals in certain places, or from having pedals that are too hard to push down or control easily when they return.

 Luckily, this pain is only temporary and usually goes away after walking around for a period afterwards.
 The best treatment for this is to buy an automatic 🙂 – no, seriously, the best way to get rid of this driving pain is to walk around and flex your foot and ankle as much as you can.

 Try not to ride the clutch too much and perhaps do little circles of your feet – safety permitting of course.
 If you car pedals are too stiff, take it to the local garage and have it checked out to make sure there is nothing wrong mechanically.

-If your feet are really bad, you can apply ice to help reduce any pain and try to do some exercises too that flex and stretch your calves and feet too.
-This quick video shows you some basic movements you can do with your feet – before and after your driving.
+If your feet are really bad, you can apply ice to help reduce any pain and try to also do some exercises that flex and stretch your calves and feet too.

 Can I get tendonitis from driving?